 For more specific needs, Ukraine maintains this list of what is considered special needs under Ukrainian law.

 Upon returning home with the adopted child, Ukrainian adoption law requests that parents register the child with the Embassy or Consulate of Ukraine.
 The process is detailed at the Embassy’s website.

-Parents are required to provide post-adoption reports to the Consular Office of the Embassy of Ukraine annually, during the first three years following the adoption and then once every three years thereafter, until the child’s 18th birthday.
-Post-adoption reports should contain detailed information about the child/children’s development and photos of the family.
+Parents must provide post-adoption reports to the Consular Office of the Embassy of Ukraine annually, during the first three years following the adoption, and then once every three years thereafter until the child’s 18th birthday.
+Post-adoption reports should contain detailed information about the child/children’s development and family photos.
 The adoption service provider should provide a form, a template, or other guidance for a report’s content.

 Creating a Family always urges families to comply with post-adoption requirements in a timely manner.
-Your cooperation contributes to the program’s stability and adds to Ukraine’s history of positive experiences with US citizen parents.
+Your cooperation contributes to the program’s stability and supports Ukraine’s history of positive experiences with US-citizen parents.

 10. The Additional Resources

 The following additional resources can help you learn more about adoption from Ukraine:

 - The US Department of State Intercountry Adoption from Ukraine